teebeast/Lightstreamer-lib-client-dotnet/README.md

+Note: This fork aims to run against IG.
+"LS_cid" has changed to version 5.0.5 and prior to run.

 # Lightstreamer .NET Standard Client SDK

 Lightstreamer .NET Standard Client SDK enables any application which supports Microsoft .Net Standard 2.0 to communicate bidirectionally with a **Lightstreamer Server**.